One of the questions I’m often asked by readers, is how to pick a blog niche.

 That means that a very narrow niche, like “Marvel Avengers iPhone Cases,” probably isn’t going to work well in the long run.

-It might be great at first as you’re not competing against a high volume of sellers, but you’ll probably struggle to find enough design inspiration, customers and you may even get bored just creating the same types of designs over the months (and years) to come.
+It might be great at first as you’re not competing against a high volume of sellers, but you’ll probably struggle to find enough design inspiration, customers and you may even get bored just creating the same types of content & designs over the months (and years) to come.

 With a subject matter like this example, you’d be better off broadening your blog niche to include “movie and television-related iPhone cases.”
 Within this broader niche, you can still include all of the Marvel cases you want, but you’re also giving yourself permission to expand into got many other closely related titles.